Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-android.md

 ## Get started with ActyxOS on Android

 ### Starting and Stopping ActyxOS
 After you click on the ActyxOS icon on your home screen, ActyxOS will start.
 In your notification overview you can also see whether ActyxOS is misconfigured or operational.
-If you want to stop ActyxOS on your node, you need to go the your device settings-->Apps-->ActyxOS and then **Force Stop** ActyxOS.
+If you want to stop ActyxOS on your node, you need to go the your device&nbsp;settings&#x2011;&#x2011;>Apps&#x2011;&#x2011;>ActyxOS and then **Force Stop** ActyxOS.

 If you would like to know more about hot to configure nodes, please go to the section [**Configuring nodes** in our guide on Node and App Settings](/docs/os/advanced-guides/node-and-app-settings#configuring-nodes)